Oldenhorn

 The Oldenhorn (Swiss German: Oldehore; L'Oldenhorn or Becca d'Audon) is a mountain in the western Bernese Alps in Switzerland.
-The summit is the tripoint between the cantons of Vaud, Berne and Valais.
+The summit is the tripoint between the cantons of Vaud, Bern and Valais.

 The Oldenhorn is the second highest peak of the massif of the Diablerets and canton of Vaud.
 It overlooks the Tsanfleuron Glacier on the south and the Col du Pillon on the north.

 The summit can be easily reached by the east ridge in less than three hours.
 The nearby Scex Rouge (2,950 m) is connected from the Col du Pillon by a cable car.
 The Tsanfleuron Glacier must be crossed.